reactjs/react-art/examples/vector-widget/README.md

 To try this example, run:

 ```
-npm install
+$ npm install
-npm run build
+$ npm start
 ```

-in this directory, then open index.html in your browser.
+in this directory, then open [http://localhost:3000](http://localhost:3000) it your browser.

-**Note:** If you have any issues, ensure that you ran `npm install` from the root of the `react-art` project first.